 Here’s What We’d Say If You Were Sitting Across from Us

-The BMI for gastric sleeve surgery is a starting point for the conversation, not the end of it.
+The BMI needed to qualify for gastric sleeve surgery is a starting point for the conversation, not the end of it.
 People who are clearly good candidates get overlooked because their number is 34 instead of 35.
 People who technically qualify sit on it for years because nobody helped them understand what the process actually looks like.

 If you’re in the DFW area and you’ve been wondering or if you’ve already been told no somewhere else come talk to us.
 A consultation isn’t a commitment.
 It’s just a conversation.